 We have well established procurement regulations which sets out our principles and practices for staff in acquiring goods, services and works, and outlines the steps we take to ensure the adoption of an ethical procurement approach with our supply chain and partners.

 The Statement (on the steps in place and those that will continue to be enhanced)

 Preventing modern slavery on our premises

-City operates within a published ethics code that applies to all students, staff, independent members of Council and its Committees and all external parties acting on behalf of City.
+City operates within a published ethics code that applies to all students, staff, (including affiliate staff such as visiting professors and visiting lecturer) and its independent members of Council and its Committees and all external parties acting on behalf of City.
 All parties have an individual responsibility (and in the case of external parties often a corporate responsibility) to uphold the principles, which have been approved by the Council and Senate.
 City will continue, to promote ethical behaviour and conduct by continuing to raise awareness with all stakeholders.

 Ethics in Research